This page lists questions 34 to 44 of the European Medicines Agency's questions and answers on presubmission guidance.

 A sequential three-digit number for each presentation is added to the procedural number (core number plus procedural marker).
 An example is given below for a product consisting of three different presentations, with two ensuing procedures creating new presentations:

-NB: For all procedures creating new presentations, this numbering system is superseded after MA by the EU numbers, which would from then onwards appear in the Annex A to opinions.
+NB: This numbering system is superseded after MA by the EU numbers, which would from then onwards appear in the Annex A to opinions.
 The EU number is allocated independently of the EMA number, but retains the principle of identifying each single presentation by ending in a three-digit sequential number.
+After the initial authorisation, subsequent presentation EU numbers are allocated by the EMA and are included in the Annex A of the relevant CHMP Opinion to the procedure recommending the approval of the new presentations.

-- 33. How are the European Union MA numbers assigned for new marketing authorisations?
-New Feb 2013
+- 36. How are the European Union MA numbers assigned for new marketing authorisations?

 The European Commission is responsible for assigning the EU main marketing authorisation number for new marketing authorisation (e.g. EU/1/04/276).